Kaolin Clay: What is It and Should You Use It

-Since kaolin is light and soft, it’s an excellent exfoliator particularly if you have sensitive skin.
+Since kaolin is light and soft, it’s an excellent exfoliator, particularly if you have sensitive skin.
 It gently sloughs off dead skin cells without causing painful abrasions.

 4. It Detoxifies Your Skin

 It’s common knowledge that our pores are home to billions of bacteria, dead skin cells, and toxins.
-Combine it with sebum that your pores naturally produce and you have a recipe for disaster.
+Combine it with sebum that your pores naturally produce, and you have a recipe for disaster.

 Like most mineral clays, kaolin draws out these impurities and detoxifies your skin.
 Think of it like a magnet that sucks out all those dirt from inside your pores.
-This leaves your skin refreshed and your pores as clean as it should be.
+This leaves your skin refreshed and your pores as clean as they should be.

 5. You Won’t Have to Worry About Excess Oil

 For some women, battling oily skin is the story of their entire adult life.
 Don’t get me wrong.
-Oil is good for your skin but too much of it can cause a host of skin problems.
+Oil is good for your skin, but too much of it can cause a host of skin problems.
 And don’t get me started about how it makes you look like you just came out of a deep fryer.